jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     aRexxUnicodeStringIndexer~codepointIndexC( indexB )

 Returns the codepoint index (1-based) corresponding to byte index (1-based) `indexB`.
-It is zero if the codepoint index cannot be found with a binary search.
 It is negative if the byte index is not aligned with a codepoint boundary.
+It is `.nil` if the codepoint index cannot be found with a binary search.

 `indexB` must be a positive or negative whole number.
 If `indexB` is negative, the byte index is counted from the end of the string.